daniel-jacks/Socki-Talki-v2/README.md

 ```

 ## Prerequisites
-Make sure you have the following prerequisites before running the application:
+Make sure you have the following prerequisites before attemping to build and run the application:

 - Node.js